THE SEVEN DAY BLUEPRINT

 "Then God said, “Let the waters abound with an abundance of living creatures, and let birds fly above the earth across the face of the firmament of the heavens.”
 So God created great sea creatures and every living thing that moves, with which the waters abounded, according to their kind, and every winged bird according to its kind.
 And God saw that it was good.
 And God blessed them, saying, “Be fruitful and multiply, and fill the waters in the seas, and let birds multiply on the earth.”
 So the evening and the morning were the fifth day."

 As well as all marine life in general, Gen 1:21 in the KJV states that on the fifth day God created "great whales".
 Many other translations render this "great sea creatures".
 The RSV, however, translates this as "sea monsters" and, I believe, for good reason.
-The Hebrew word here is “tanneen”, and is number 8577 in Strong's Concordance.
+The Hebrew word here is “tanneen”, number 8577 in Strong's Concordance.
 Let the Bible explain itself:

 The comparison with Pharaoh is especially telling, as the office of Pharaoh has long been equated with Satan, while Egypt is a Biblical type of sin.
 "Dragon" is a word also associated with Satan in Scripture.

 Col 2:14-15 tells us Christ was victorious over death and "spiritual principalities", the chief of which is Satan.
-Christ was victorious over Satan on the cross when He died to pay the penalty for our sins.
+Christ was victorious over Satan when He died on the cross to pay the penalty for our sins.
 Christ, foreseeing this, states in John 12:31 “now shall the prince of this world be cast out”.
-And thus, after the fact, Rev 12:10 says "the accuser of our brethren, who accused them before our God day and night, has been cast down".

 The fifth day of Creation foreshadows the separation of angels and demons in the fifth millennium, after Christ's victory over Satan.